cskitty/seesay/README.md

 # SeeSay - Smart Glasses

 SeeSay is a smart visual bot designed to provide various functions including continuous voice recognition, natural text-to-speech (TTS) conversion, and token generation using a large language model (LLM).
-It is specifically designed to run on Raspberry Pi using the Mosquitto MQTT protocol.
+It is specifically designed to run on ESP32 S3 Sense board and using Raspberry Pi as computation unit,  communnicating with BLE amd using the Mosquitto MQTT protocol.

 ## Demo